pubannotation/pubannotation/docs/spans.md

 for JSON representation.

-The URI for the JSON representation may be set as the sample annotation of a project:
+The latter can be supplied to a project specification as a sample annotation.

 ![caret positions]({{site.baseurl}}/img/sample-in-project.png)